CarolyneMutemi/house_chores_application/README.md

 Please note that the project is still underway.

-To run the current version of the project, follow the steps below:
+To run the current version of the project, run the code below in a terminal:

 ```
 git clone https://github.com/CarolyneMutemi/house_chores_application